Creating smarter packaging

 2. Materials from sustainable sources

 • Henkel constantly works on increasing the share of recycled content in its packaging.
 While many of our brands already offer products with packaging made from recycled material, we have set the ambitious target to increase the proportion of recycled plastic globally to more than 30 percent in all plastic packaging for our consumer goods products by 2025.
-At the end of 2022, this share was around 16 percent.
+At the end of 2023, this share was 19 percent.

 • The most widely used packaging materials made from renewable raw materials are paper and cardboard.
-It is our target to obtain 100 percent of the paper and cardboard from recycled material or, where virgin fiber is required, from sustainable forestry sources.
-We achieved a coverage of 96 percent for the fiscal year 2022 for our target.
-This is based on a survey that we conducted until August 2023 amongst our main suppliers, representing more than 90 percent of our spend in this area.
-The majority of the suppliers use at least one or more of the following certification systems: FSC (Forest Stewardship Council), PEFC (Programme for the Endorsement of Forest Certification) and SFI (Sustainable Forestry Initiative).
-This concludes in 89 percent of the virgin paper and cardboard sourced being certified (respectively 76 percent of all paper and cardboard).
+It is our goal to obtain 100 percent of the paper and cardboard that we use in our packaging from recycled material or, where virgin fiber is required, from certified sustainable forestry sources.
+We carried out a survey on this in 2023 for the reference year 2022, in which we achieved 96 percent coverage.
+The findings are based on information provided by the suppliers themselves and cover over 90 percent of our order volume in the paper and cardboard materials sector.
+Most suppliers use at least one or more of the following certification systems: FSC (Forest Stewardship Council), PEFC (Programme for the Endorsement of Forest Certification) and SFI (Sustainable Forestry Initiative).
+This means that 89 percent of the virgin paper and cardboard procured is certified (76 percent of all paper and cardboard).
 Creating more transparency in the supply chain is another focus of our cooperation with our suppliers.
 This involves the traceability of the materials we buy, especially in the case of suppliers who source virgin fibers from high-risk countries.
 In these circumstances, we work together on measures to minimize risk.

 3. Closing the loop together